disclaimer

 • The age or date of birth of the offender;

-• The basic physical descriptions such as complexion, eye color, tattoos or markings on the body, gender, fingerprints, and ethnicity;
+• The basic physical descriptions, such as complexion, eye color, tattoos or markings on the body, gender, fingerprints, and ethnicity;

-• It shows the date of likely release or parole if any;
+• It shows the date of likely release or parole, if any.

 Where do I Look Up an Inmate in South Dakota?